 Scone dough is a moist dough and this moisture is needed during the baking process to achieve scones that have a light texture and short tender crumb.
 So, don’t add more flour thinking the dough is too soft and sticky.
 You will end up with dry scones if too much flour is used.
 I do not recommend the use of a mixer or food processor for making scones as, in my opinion, either can too quickly over-process the ingredients.

-Instead of kneading the dough, my preference is to place the dough on a lightly floured work surface and fold the dough in half over onto itself a few times (just like folding a piece of paper), gently pressing it down each time and turning it 90 degrees before repeating the exercise.
+Instead of kneading the dough, my preference is to place the dough on a lightly floured work surface and fold the dough in half over onto itself a few times (just like folding a piece of paper), gently pressing it down each time and turning it a half turn before repeating the exercise.

 I find this method results in less “working” of the dough than can occur with traditional kneading.
 Three to four times of this fold-over technique is generally all that is required.